 Visualizing and analyzing large-scale cancer genomic datasets

-cBioPortal is an interactive open-source platform designed to visualize and and analyze genomic data. cBioPortal aims to give researchers and clinicians an insight in large scale cancer genomics datasets and to help them with selecting treatment for patients based on their genomic profile.
+cBioPortal is an interactive open-source platform designed to visualize and analyze genomic data. cBioPortal aims to give researchers and clinicians an insight in large scale cancer genomics datasets and to help them with selecting treatment for patients based on their genomic profile.
 Originally developed by Memorial Sloan Kettering Cancer Center (MSKCC) in New York, cBioPortal was made Open Source in 2015 under the AGPL 3 license.

 The Hyve is a prominent member of the cBioPortal community and we have been working to support a variety of organizations, including Dana Farber Cancer Institute (DFCI), the American National Cancer Institute (NCI), the Netherlands Cancer Institute (NKI) and a number of major pharma companies, with deployment, data loading, development, consulting and training.